 - Relative Humidity is the amount of moisture in the air, as a percentage of the total moisture the air can contain at the current temperature

-- Approach is the difference in temperature between the cooled-water temperature and the entering air wet bulb temperature.
+- The approach is the difference in temperature between the cooled-water temperature and the entering air wet-bulb temperature.

-- Range is the temperature difference between the water inlet and water exit.
+- The range is the temperature difference between the water inlet and the water exit.

-- Cycles of concentration represents the accumulation of dissolved minerals in the re-circulating cooling water.
+- Cycles of concentration represent the accumulation of dissolved minerals in the recirculating cooling water.

-- Blow-down – The portion of the circulating water flow that is removed in order to maintain the amount of dissolved solids and other impurities at an acceptable level.
+- Blow-down – The portion of the circulating water flow that is removed in order to maintain the number of dissolved solids and other impurities at an acceptable level.

-- Fill – Inside the tower, fills are added to increase contact surface as well as contact time between air and water.
+- Fills – Inside the tower, fills are added to increase contact surface as well as contact time between air and water.
 Thus they provide better heat transfer.